 NOTE: I was one of two folks on the trail to Denny Creek when I went on this hike during the week in mid-November.
 I was the only person to continue on to Keekwulee Falls.
 If isolation is your thing; this is a great option (although the same can’t be said in the summer).

-Seattle doesn’t get much (if any) snow in the winter, but it’s not hard to find the white stuff outside of the city if you want to.
+Seattle doesn’t get much snow in the winter, but it’s not hard to find outside of the city.
 A hike to Keekwulee Falls gives you a chance to get out and enjoy the season without too much effort.
 It’s a fun adventure and one you should really consider doing when you have the time.

 Ahhh!
 So pretty!
 I just did a hike last weekend that was an hour outside of the city.
 I’ll be posting photos soon on my blog but in the meantime, I’ll drool over yours!